IoriKimura/IoriKimura/README.md

 - 🌱 I’m currently studying at MIREA in Moscow and I wanna learn Java with many frameworks.
 - 📫 You can write me in Telegram @IoriKimura
 ### ✨ My projects
-- 🐘 [CRM-web-application](https://github.com/IoriKimura/webappagain): PostgreSQL, Java 17, Spring Boot, Spring Security, Hibernate ORM.
+- 🐘 [CRM-web-application](https://github.com/IoriKimura/webappagain): PostgreSQL, Java 17, Spring Boot, Spring Security, JPA persistence.
-- 🐘 [Web-application for RP table games](https://github.com/IoriKimura/PostgreSQL-Practice): PostgreSQL, Java 17, Spring Boot, Spring Security, Hibernate ORM.
+- 🐘 [Web-application for RP table games](https://github.com/IoriKimura/PostgreSQL-Practice): PostgreSQL, Java 17, Spring Boot, Spring Security, JPA persistence.
 `You need "DND_web_app folder"`
   > Coursework on the subject at the university.
 The purpose of the term paper is to create a web application that would help people create character sheets for tabletop role-playing games, along the lines of "D&D".
 - 🐍 [Game on Python](https://github.com/IoriKimura/PythonGame): Python, pyGame.